1274558/Jamie_Office_Choice/README.md

 3. Madrid

 We give her the city respective weather forecast and cheap flight details so she can choose her city.
-You can see the LIVE instance of the app here:

-Technical details:
+The LIVE version of this page is hosted on githubPages on this [link](https://1274558.github.io/Jamie_Vacation/index.html)

-The following have been used to create the application:
+The application is built in Vue.js and Vue CLI is used to run the application.
+Vuetify which is a Vue UI library is used in the application to provide material components.
+Fontawesome is used to provide icons
+Axios is used for making server calls.

+Pre-requisite:

-1. Nodejs (You need to have nodejs installed on your machine in order to run the application.
+Nodejs (You need to have nodejs installed on your machine in order to run the application.
 You can download nodejs from https://nodejs.org/en/download/)
-2. Vue.js
-3. Vuetify
-4. Fontawesome(for icons)
-5. Axios (for server calls)

 ## Project setup
 ```